-Fauci to warn U.S. Senate that easing virus restrictions will risk lives: New York Times
+In U.S. Senate testimony, Fauci seen warning against easing coronavirus restrictions

-WASHINGTON (Reuters) - Leading U.S. infectious disease expert Anthony Fauci will warn Congress on Tuesday that moving too quickly to ease restrictions on business and social life will put lives at risk from the coronavirus pandemic and hamper the economic recovery, the New York Times reported.
+WASHINGTON (Reuters) - Leading U.S. infectious disease expert Anthony Fauci was to appear before Congress on Tuesday where he was expected to warn that moving too quickly to ease restrictions on business and social life will put lives at risk from the coronavirus pandemic and hamper the economic recovery.

-Fauci’s hearing before a U.S. Senate committee was due to begin at 10 a.m.
-ET (1400 GMT).
-The paper said he planned to warn U.S. states not to forge ahead without first meeting administration guidelines for 14 days of declining cases.
+Fauci was expected to tell a U.S. Senate committee that states should not forge ahead without first meeting administration guidelines for 14 days of declining cases, the New York Times reported, citing an email from Fauci.

 Republican President Donald Trump, who previously made the strength of the economy central to his pitch for his November re-election, has encouraged states to reopen businesses that had been deemed non-essential amid the pandemic.